asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 ### Data import

-Next, we will import our data.
+We then import our data.
 The data are from ___.
-In this case, I have also appended codes for regions of the United States and the states within those regions.
+In this case, I have also appended codes for regions of the United States by states.
 This new variable is called `region`.
 For simplicity, I have not included the code for `region` in this tutorial.

 ```{r}
 pub_dat <- read_csv("pub_dat_cleaned.csv")